Here’s a confession…we went off barbecues a few years ago. All that hassle, smoke and charred-outside/raw-inside food.

 Actually, spending a bit on a well-designed barbecue can encourage you to eat outdoors because it’ll light faster and make cooking easier.

-We’ve thoroughly tested both the Cobb and the Lotus Grill and you can see reviews and recipes here.
+We’ve thoroughly tested the LotusGrill and you can see reviews and recipes here.

-Beyond the barbecue
+Outdoor cooking beyond the barbecue

 There are some wonderful stoves that use wood for cooking – so you can pick up sticks, pine cones and fallen branches and make outdoor eating even more of an experience.
 Plus, you don’t need to buy charcoal

-Have a look at Biolite’s new FirePit barbecue too.
+Have a look at Biolite’s FirePit barbecue

 Burn charcoal or wood, and control the intensity with four-speed fan, powered by the FirePit’s rechargeable powerpack that can also charge your phones and tablets.
 There’s even a control app!
 Around £220

 A little helping hand for perfect barbecuing

 An indispensable item of barbecuing kit is the grill mat.
-These silicone mats sit on top of the grill grid and protect your food from the flames.
+These sit on top of the grill grid and protect your food from the flames.
 It’s a way of avoiding too much charring and it makes it much easier to cook smaller pieces of food or ingredients that tend to break up (no more mushrooms dropping through the bars or fish flaking away).